MrOnak/avr_usbhid_gamepanel/README.md

 ### Assigning keyboard keys to each switch
 See the gamekeys.h file for the pin configuration for the shift registers.

-In gamekeys.h you will also find the array `buttonCodes` which holds the mapping of buttons to USB keycodes.
+In gamekeys.h you will also find the array `keyCodes` which holds the mapping of buttons to USB keycodes.

-The `buttonCodes` array ordered such that `buttonCodes[0]` will be mapped to the bit that is shifted in first.
+The `buttonCodes` array ordered such that `keyCodes[0]` will be mapped to the bit that is shifted in first.

 For a list of available USB keycodes, see usbkeycodes.h.
 Note that the list